eltoroit/LDS_Interview/interview.md

 	)
 );

 **EL TORO:**	And second, when the user clicks on the save button, you need to perform the DML operation to create the new record in the database.
-Like this…
+Like this...

 var recordData = component.find("RecordData");
 recordData.saveRecord(